 What will my kid ACTUALLY be doing at farm camp?

 That’s a good question!
-There is no one answer.
-There is so much for kids to do at Oxbow that there is no way to fit in everything into one week of summer camp.
-We have hiking trails, a playground and climbing tractor, dozens of acres of fields to explore, a river, two wetland ecosystems, and countless other activities.
-We are not like other camps that rotate kids through a predetermined set of activities each day.
-Instead, instructors tailor each day’s activities based on their perception of the energy and interest of their group.
+There is so much for kids to do at Oxbow that there is no way to fit everything into one week of summer camp.
+We have hiking trails, a living playground and climbing tractor, dozens of acres of fields to explore, two wetland ecosystems, and countless other activities.
+We are not like other camps that rotate kids through a packed schedule of predetermined set of activities each day.
+Instead, days are guided by a theme and start with an opening circle and story.
+Each day has one or two pre-planned activities, sometimes including a special guest leading a project or lesson.
+For the rest of the day, instructors leave space for child-led and play-based activities; they have plenty of tricks up their sleeves for engaging and fun games and activities.
+Instructors start the day with a plan in mind, then may revise the plan entirely based on campers’ engagement or curiosity.

 For example, a high-energy group of five-year-olds may spend their day playing hide-and-seek in the rhubarb patch, race to collect raspberries to blend into popsicles on the bicycle blender, and search for insects to build a bug city.
-A rowdy group of nine- and ten-year-olds might work together to plant, water, and weed a row of cabbage if their instructor wants to challenge them to cooperate.
-A quiet, curious group of any age might take a silent walk through a field of cover crop and focus their senses on observing the different ecological mechanisms at work.
+A boisterous group of nine- and ten-year-olds might work together to plant, water, weed, or harvest a row of cabbage if their instructor wants to challenge them to cooperate.
+A curious group of any age might take a silent walk through a field of cover crop, find a sit spot to observe nature and write in a journal, or make a craft with natural artifacts they find on their hike.

 Above all, our summer camp curriculum is child-led and play-based.
 We believe that kids learn by exercising their natural curiosity.
 We try to create an environment where each child can learn and self-express in his or her own way.